opencomputeproject/SAI/doc/sai-ptf/vlan_test_plan.md

 The process is as below:
 1. PC1 sends a untag packet to port1, which is a VLAN1000 access port
 2. Based on packet dest IP, derive the route to the dest IP, Dest MAC and Port derived from L3 table.
-Then SRC MAC change to Switch MAC, Dest MAC change to PORT MAC, forwarding to PORT9
+Then SRC MAC change to Switch MAC, Dest MAC change to PORT neighbor MAC, forwarding to PORT9
 3. Packet goes through VLAN2000 port9

 ### Test Data/Packet <!-- omit in toc -->